Featurized Occupation Measures for Structured Global Search in Numerical Optimal Control: Featurized Occupation Measures

 A useful special case is exact segmentwise rollout, for which $E_\theta\equiv 0$ and the consistency statement reduces to

 Single shooting corresponds to $K=1$, so $D_\theta\equiv 0$ as well.
-These simplifications remove parts of the residual mechanism, but not the density requirement: exact rollout and single shooting do not by themselves imply asymptotic consistency.
+These simplifications eliminate parts of the residual mechanism; the density requirement remains.
+Exact rollout and single shooting alone are insufficient for asymptotic consistency.

-Both explicit and implicit realizations converge asymptotically to the exact OM LP, despite utilizing different mechanisms to enforce primal feasibility.
+\begin{example}[A deterministic optimal-control realization of implicit FOM] Implicit FOM covers sampling-based trajectory optimization and policy search.
+Consider a single-segment realization ($K=1$) where the control signal $u_\xi(\cdot)$ is drawn from a parameterized search distribution $q_\theta \in \mathcal P(\Xi)$.
+Given an initial measure $\mu_0$, the ODE dynamics push forward $(x_0,\xi)\sim \mu_0\otimes q_\theta$ to induce the rollout cost in expectation form:

+When $q_\theta$ collapses to a Dirac mass, this recovers deterministic single shooting; when $q_\theta$ has broad support, it represents a randomized search policy.
+Information-Geometric Optimization (IGO)~\cite{ollivier2017information} is a standard solver for optimizing this class of expectation-based objectives.
+As discussed in Section~\ref{subsec:fom_certificate_mechanisms}, the dual certificate $v_\psi$ can be computed by any method that produces $(\varepsilon,\varepsilon_T)$-feasible certificates.
+A complete numerical realization of this certificate-guided implicit FOM is detailed in Section~\ref{sec:experiments}. \end{example}

+\begin{remark}[The asymptotic density hypothesis] Both Theorems~\ref{thm:explicit_fom_consistency} and~\ref{thm:implicit_fom_consistency} impose asymptotic density of the trial family as a hypothesis.
+The hypothesis isolates one aspect of finite-dimensional relaxation, replacing the measure space $\mathcal M$ by the image of a realization map $\Phi:\Theta\to\mathcal M$, while constraint approximation (finite test families, rollout residuals, interface defects) is handled separately.

+The hypothesis holds for standard constructions.
+Empirical measures with $M$ tunable Dirac masses are weak-$^\star$ dense in $\mathcal M_+(Z)$ on compact support, and any sufficiently rich control parameterization inherits this property via continuity of $u\mapsto\mu$.

+For instance, a time-discretized control parameterization whose per-step distribution is multimodal (e.g., a mixture of Gaussians) inherits asymptotic density as the temporal discretization is refined even for nonconvex problems.
+In practice, however, asymptotic density is not required for the FOM framework to be useful.
+The certificate provides a valid lower bound for every primal pair and, through its admissible set, supplies a search region, regardless of whether the primal parameterization is asymptotically dense.

+Moment--SOS (Remark~\ref{rem:moment_sos_explicit_fom}) operates directly on truncated pseudo-moment sequences.
+LMI constraints enforce moment validity, but the SDP dimension $s(2d)=\binom{n+2d}{2d}=O(n^{2d})$ restricts the method to low-dimensional polynomial systems.
+Asymptotic density and Archimedeanity thus play parallel limiting roles; the cost of the former is nonconvexity in $\theta$. \end{remark}